Tom's Kopfbahnhof

 We can convert the Position space Feynman rules to momentum space Feynman rules by inserting the expressions for the propagators in momentum space.

-The advantage is that the momentum space Feynman rules directly calculate the matrix element $\mathcal{M}$
+The advantage is that the momentum space Feynman rules directly calculate the matrix element $\mathcal{M}$ (non-trivial part of $S$-matrix).
+They are derived by plugging the Position space Feynman rules into the LSZ reduction formula to obtain the $S$-matrix.

 Example: S-matrix in $\phi^3$